zoeestberg/MicroManageMe/README.md

 **Installation**

 Microsoft Outlook is required for this package to function.
 An account must be signed in as well.
+(XXXXX LITTLE PARAGRAPH ABOUT THE .YAML FILE

 ***
 **How to use?**

 Note, an example Jupyter Notebook is included in this package to walk through appropriate use.
+Refer to docstrings for detailed descriptions of the individual functions.
+The input format for the configuration files is as follows: xxxxx x xx x

 ***
 **Credits**
 |Contributor|Email|